-The first thing you’ll want to do is choose the best route for your trip.
-The most common way is to take the Shinkansen (bullet train) along the golden route, which goes from Tokyo all the way down to Hiroshima.
-It usually includes a visit to Kyoto along the way.
+First, you’ll want to choose the best route for your trip.
+Most people opt for the golden route by Shinkansen (bullet train), which travels from Tokyo all the way down to Hiroshima.
+Many stop in Kyoto on the way or else on the way back.

 We recommend a modified version of this route that will show you many of the major tourist sites, but also some more unique parts of Japan.

 Japan has a fast, efficient train system, so most visitors get around using the bullet train.
-The golden route is popular because it’s easy to take by train and you can buy a JR rail pass for unlimited travel while you’re there.
+The golden route is popular because it’s so easy to traverse Japan by train and with a JR rail pass, you’ll have unlimited travel along the route.
 However, while the rail pass is great for many people, it’s not the only option and may not be worth it for you.

 Of course, you can also mix in match.
 For example, you could get a 7-day rail pass to use from Tokyo to Kyoto and Fukuoka.
 Then, you could fly from Fukuoka back to Tokyo or opt for an overnight bus.

 2. Creating Your Itinerary for two weeks in Japan